lampealan/Stm32Headphones3D/README.md

 Please note that this project is a work in progress, and certain aspects may not be fully functional or optimized.
 However, it represents a significant step towards the goal of creating headphones with dynamic 3D audio rotation capabilities.

-## Getting Started

-If you'd like to explore or contribute to this project, you can find the code and documentation for each sub-project in their respective directories: `Experimental_Project1`, `Experimental_Project2`, and `USB_Audio`.

-## Dependencies

-- STM32F407G-DISC1 development board
-- LSM6DSOX sensor
-- USB drive for audio source

-## License

-This project is open-source and is available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the license terms.

-## Contact

-For inquiries or contributions, please contact [Your Name] at [your.email@example.com].

-Happy coding!